Nervosys/Botnix/pkgs/README.md

 - Ensure that the code contains no typos.
 - Build the package locally.
   - Pull requests are often targeted to the master or staging branch, and building the pull request locally when it is submitted can trigger many source builds.
-  - It is possible to rebase the changes on botnix-unstable or nixpkgs-unstable for easier review by running the following commands from a nixpkgs clone.
+  - It is possible to rebase the changes on botnix-unstable or botpkgs-unstable for easier review by running the following commands from a botpkgs clone.

     ```ShellSession
     $ git fetch origin botnix-unstable